pjreddie/darknet/README.md

 ** Subdivision Output

 * `Region Avg IOU: 0.702134` the average of the IoU of every image in the current *subdivision*.
-A 70.2134% overlap in this case. 代表预测的bounding box和ground truth的交集与并集之比，期望该值趋近于1。
+A 70.2134% overlap in this case.
-* `Class: 0.942936` 是标注物体的概率，期望该值趋近于1.
+* `Class: 0.942936`
-* `Obj: 0.804691` 期望该值趋近于1.
+* `Obj: 0.804691`
-* `No Obj: 0.015181` 期望该值越来越小但不为零.
+* `No Obj: 0.015181`
-* `Avg Recall` is defined the code as `recall/count`, and thus a metric for how many *positives* detected out of the total amount of positives in this subdivision. 期望该值趋近1
+* `Avg Recall` is defined the code as `recall/count`, and thus a metric for how many *positives* detected out of the total amount of positives in this subdivision.
 * `count: 82` the amount of *positives* (objects to be detected).